 A holiday classic with a healthy makeover – This keto pecan pie is sugar free and gluten free all while still having the deliciously warm and inviting flavors of the original.

-The last sugar free pecan pie recipe you will ever need
+The best sugar free pecan pie recipe

 If you’re searching for the perfect keto pie recipe to bring to the low carb holiday party, this is it.
 A gluten free pie crust, filled to the brim with buttery, vanilla-y, salty yet maple-y sweet spiced pecan filling with the perfect amount of gooey crunch.
 It’s just like the real thing, only better because there’s no sugar crash.
 Make this for your keto Thanksgiving spread, your keto Christmas party, or your keto second Tuesday of the month gathering.
 This is one of those recipes that everyone will rave about.

-How to make the best keto pecan pie recipe
+How to make keto pecan pie

 This is not your average sugar free pie.
 To sweeten the base, you can use brown sugar erythritol or golden monk fruit sweetener — I like either of these options because they add a nice brown sugar sweetness without the digestive upset that can come from other sugar free sweeteners made with maltitol or sucralose.
 There’s also a bit of sugar free maple syrup in the filling — Lakanto is my favorite brand, and I use it just like regular maple syrup.